-The board shall notify an peace officer in writing when the board has made a determination to deny, refuse to renew or reinstate, suspend, revoke, or impose probationary conditions on a peace officer's license.
+The board shall notify a peace officer in writing when the board has made a determination to deny, refuse to renew or reinstate, suspend, revoke, or impose probationary conditions on a peace officer's license.
 The notice must specify the basis of the denial, refusal to renew or reinstate, suspension, revocation, or probationary conditions.
 The peace officer may request an administrative hearing on the denial, refusal to renew or reinstate suspension, revocation, or probationary conditions.
 The board may take adverse license action by service of an administrative complaint on the peace officer.
-The board shall notify an peace officer's employing or appointing agency if the board has commenced adverse license action against an peace officer currently employed or appointed by the agency.
+The board shall notify a peace officer's employing agency if the board has commenced adverse license action against a peace officer currently employed by the agency.